phrafsanjani/phrafsanjani.github.io/index.md

 I created a LinkedIn account solely out of professional necessity.
 Unlike Bluesky and Mastodon,
-the content on LinkedIn often feels shallow by comparison, but after setting Preferred feed view to Most recent posts from Account preferences, I don't get random suggested posts on my feed which makes it a much better experience.
+the content on LinkedIn often feels shallow by comparison, but after setting "Preferred feed view" to "Most recent posts" from "Account preferences", I don't get random suggested posts on my feed which makes it a much better experience.
 My LinkedIn account is also the first page that shows up in many search engines when someone searches for my name, which besides making and maintaining professional connections is another reason to keep it.